-The Manitoba Tomorrow Project is a longitudinal population cohort.
-This means that the group of people that participate in the project (the cohort) are followed over an extended period of time.
-In this project, it will be for up to 50 years and will involve regular contact with you.
-This project is part of a larger Canada-wide initiative called the Canadian Partnership for Tomorrow's Health (CanPath).
-CanPath is the largest health research project in Canada, and has enrolled over 330,000 Canadians across the country.
-The purpose of CanPath is to better understand the causes of cancer and other chronic diseases, such as heart disease, stroke, multiple sclerosis, diabetes, Alzheimer's disease, and other health conditions.
-Researchers will study how different factors -like environment, genes, illness, diet, exercise and lifestyle-interact with one another to influence risk for cancer and other chronic health conditions.
+The Manitoba Tomorrow Project is a longitudinal cohort.
+This means that the people that participate in the project are followed over an extended period of time.
+In this project, it will be for 50 years and will involve regular contact with you.
+This project is part of a larger Canada-wide initiative called the Canadian Partnership for Tomorrow Project (CPTP).
+The CPTP is the largest health research initiative of its kind in Canada and has enrolled over 300,000 Canadians across the country.
+The purpose of the CPTP is to better understand the causes of cancer and other chronic diseases, such as heart disease, stroke, multiple sclerosis, diabetes, Alzheimer's disease, and other health conditions.
+Researchers will study how different factors -like environment, genes, illness, diet, exercise and lifestyle- interact with one another to influence risk for cancer and other chronic health conditions.
 Results from these studies will help us over time to better understand why some people develop cancer and other chronic diseases while others do not.

-Six regional cohorts (BC Generations Project, Alberta's Tomorrow Project, The Manitoba Tomorrow Project, Ontario Health Study, CARTaGENE, and Atlantic PATH) are currently participating in CanPath, working together with common goals.
-Manitoba is the only province that is currently accepting new volunteers, and aims to recruit at least 10,000 participants to the Manitoba Tomorrow Project.
+Five other regional cohorts (BC Generations Project, Alberta's Tomorrow Project, Ontario Health Study, CARTaGENE, and Atlantic PATH) are currently participating in the CPTP, working together with our common goals.